Halte-Transition de l'Ouest-de-l'Île (formerly Halte-Chaleur)

 The center remains open in the morning until 1 p.m. from Monday to Friday.
 The objective is to allow beneficiaries to perform their housing search and social reintegration procedures with the support of on-site workers.
 Computers and a telephone are available to take steps.

 Social housing with community support

 In 2017-2018, AJOI has formed a partnership with Résidence Bienvenue, the Accès-Logis program of the SHQ and the CIUSSS de l’Ouest-de-l’Île.

-By the end of 2021, Ricochet will own 14 studios in order to help young adults struggling with homelessness or at risk of becoming homeless.
+By the end of 2022, Ricochet will own 13 studios in order to help young adults struggling with homelessness or at risk of becoming homeless.
 The cost of rent will correspond to 25% of the income of the tenants.

 The services offered to tenants will include:

 Interim free or low-cost services for food or clothing;

 The 24/7 short-term housing resource will be for people with short-term housing needs.
 This service is intended to be free and beneficiaries will be able to stay at Ricochet for a maximum of three months.
 It is with a living environment approach that Ricochet's short-term housing resource will welcome individuals ready to mobilize to begin their social reintegration.